The campus is truly alive during Welcome Week, as new Lawrentians move into residence halls, meet new friends and engage in myriad activities.

-Students take Freshman Studies in their first two terms on campus.
+Students take First-Year Studies in their first two terms on campus.
 Each section of the course includes about fifteen students, allowing for close relationships between students and teachers.
-Because each section uses the same reading list, Freshman Studies also helps students to join in the life of a larger intellectual community, one that now includes generations of Lawrentians.
+Because each section uses the same reading list, First-Year Studies also helps students to join in the life of a larger intellectual community, one that now includes generations of Lawrentians.

 The CORE program helps new students make connections and get oriented with campus resources.
 Lawrence upperclass students act as guides, and lead new Lawrentians in friendly competitions between CORE groups pursuing the prestigious traveling trophy.